-Touch the field to select the types of heating.
+If the "Types of heating" operating mode has not been selected, touch the 🗇 field.
 The symbol lights up red and the first type of heating with the default temperature appears on the display.

-Example in the picture: Hot air grilling $\mathbb{Z}$ at 195 °C. 1.
+Example in the picture: Hot air eco 🗟 at 195 °C. 1.
 Set the type of heating using the rotary selector.

-- 2. Touch the I field.

-The temperature is highlighted white in the display. - 3.
+- 2. Touch the I field. - The temperature is highlighted white in the display. - 3.
 Set the temperature using the rotary selector.

-4. Press the $\triangleright$ Start/Stop button to start.
+Press the D Start/Stop button to start.
 The time on the display shows how long the operation has already been running.